Visiting Mount Etna on Your Own with Kids

 Visit Mount Etna with a Tour Group

 If our circumstances were a little different, we would’ve opted for a tour group.
-If that’s what you’re leaning towards, here are some top-rated tours to pick from:
+If that’s what you’re leaning toward, here are some top-rated tours to pick from:

 See the Silvestri Craters